 What are the downsides?

 If you love iPhones, the downsides are few.
 Apple’s program only lets you upgrade to the latest iPhones, as opposed to some carrier plans that allow you to hop over to the Android side of the fence.
-If you are inherently platform agnostic or super adventurous, then maybe the iPhone Upgrade Program is not the right thing for you.

-If you’re squirrely about your credit, be aware that Apple states the following: “Citizens One reserves the right to perform a credit inquiry as needed to determine loan eligibility.
+If you’re cautious about your credit, be aware that Apple states the following: “Citizens One reserves the right to perform a credit inquiry as needed to determine loan eligibility.
 Depending on your account performance and transactional history in the iPhone Upgrade Program, Citizens One may approve your new loan application without your credit being impacted.”

 Apple works with AT&T, Sprint, T-Mobile, and Verizon, so you can’t purchase a SIM-free iPhone through the program.
 But after 12 months, you can switch to a different carrier among those same four choices.